DarkAndBlue/HytaleDiscordSpreadsheetScript/README.md

 the "Body" should be ```{ "username":"New Blogpost is out!", "content":"<<<{{Value}}>>>"}``` you can also choose a other username

-then create your action and enable it and you are ready to recieve webhooks about hytale blogposts
+then create your action and enable it and you are ready to receive webhooks about hytale blogposts

 ```
 =IMPORTXML("https://hytale.com/news","//*[@class=""post__details__heading""]//text()") & "